-11. I am an international student on a student visa.
-What evidence can I submit to the Compliance Manager for my absences?
+12. I am an international student on a Student visa.
+What evidence can I submit on Self[1]service Portal (SSP) for my academic non-engagement?

-You can submit any of the documents below that are relevant to your absence.
+You can submit any of the documents below that are relevant to your nonengagement.
 The list below is not conclusive.
 You can submit other evidence which may be considered.

-- · Letter/email from a GP, dentist or hospital on official letterheaded paper/with an official email address. - · Death certificates - · Police crime reports - · Letter/email from a religious organization on official letterheaded paper/with an official email address. - · Letter/email for an official appointment on official letterheaded paper/with an official email address. - 12.
-I am an international student on a student visa.
+- Letter/email from a GP, dentist or hospital on official letterheaded paper/with an official email address.

+- Death certificates

+- Police crime reports

+- Letter/email from a religious organization on official letterheaded paper/with an official email address. - Letter/email for an official appointment on official letterheaded paper/with an official email address. - 13.
+I am an international student on a Student visa.
 I have been terminated from my course and my sponsorship has been withdrawn.
 Can I appeal?

 Yes you can.
-You must get in touch with our Compliance Manager at visa.compliance@bil.ac.uk or telephone +44(0)20 7078 8840 as soon as possible who will inform you what you can do next.
+You must get in touch with our Compliance team at visa.compliance@bil.ac.uk or telephone +44(0)20 7078 8840 as soon as possible, and one of the team advise you on what you can do next.

-Appendix C: Grade criteria
+Appendix C: Grade & Marking criteria